CrypticRage/embedded-homework/README.md

 * Contains main() and an infinite loop that blocks on a call to select() after initializing a file descriptor set. select() will return if there is any data available on the file descriptors.
 Initially, this set only contains the master socket.
 Additional sockets are created upon connection from clients.

 ### command (hpp/cpp)
 * Contains the command string parser.
 The parseCommand() function is a static factory that returns a unique_ptr to a descendant of the base class Command.
-The Command class implements a simple command pattern with the virtual function execute(), which is overriden by each subclass to perform whatever task the command needs.
+The Command class implements a simple command pattern with the virtual function execute(), which is overriden by each subclass to perform whatever task the command requires.

 ### socket (hpp)
 * Contains code for three classes: Socket, MasterSocket, and ClientSocketSet.